apache/flagon/site/_docs/userale/index.md

 ### About UserALE

-The User Analytic Logging Engine (User ALE) is part of Apache SensSoft.
-User ALE is for Software Developers, HCI/UX researchers, and project managers who develop user facing software tools—applications that are used for manipulating, analyzing, or visualizing data or other systems.
+The User Analytic Logging Engine (UserALE) is part of Apache SensSoft.
+UserALE is for Software Developers, HCI/UX researchers, and project managers who develop user facing software tools—applications that are used for manipulating, analyzing, or visualizing data or other systems.

-User ALE provides an API for instrumenting software tools, turning them into a human usability sensors.
-With every user interaction User ALE will transmit specially structured messages (JSON) from software tools to an activity logging server (Elastic).
+UserALE provides an API for instrumenting software tools, turning them into a human usability sensors.
+With every user interaction User ALE will transmit specially structured messages (JSON) from software tools to an activity logging server ([Elasticsearch™](http://elastic.co)).
 These messages not only report user activities and their timing, but provide sufficient context to understand how those activities are related to the functional organization of the software tool.
 This allows for greater utility in understanding how users are interacting with software tool features, and seeds more rigorous modeling and analytic approaches to understand not just what users do in software tools, but how they perform tasks with them.

-User ALE provides data provides insight into software tool usage frequency, users' cognitive/behavioral strategy in using tools to complete tasks, their workflows, as well as their integrative use of software tool features.
+UserALE provides data provides insight into software tool usage frequency, users' cognitive/behavioral strategy in using tools to complete tasks, their workflows, as well as their integrative use of software tool features.

 ### Who is UserALE for?

-The User Analytic Logging Engine (User ALE) is for Software Developers, HCI/UX researchers, and project managers who develop user facing software tools.
+UserALE is for Software Developers, HCI/UX researchers, and project managers who develop user facing software tools.